 Stoneware could be a great option, though it does limit visibility, can be heavy to move about, and is often a bit more difficult to keep clean.
 Opt for a glazed stoneware so that bacteria is not given free reign inside the porous walls of the stone.

-Plastic containers can also work, but plastic does degrade and leach over time, making it the least appealing option, personally.
+Plastic containers can also work, but plastic does degrade and leach over time, making it the least appealing option, in my opinion.

 Much of the decision of container comes down to personal preference, but you will also want to make sure it’s open enough to reach your starter and clean it out thoroughly.